 You took all the steps to get your cleaning business up and running.
 You’ve been doing the work and building your client list.
+You’ve figured out the perfect price point for your cleaning services.
 Your business has grown to the point that you can’t do all the work by yourself while also managing your company.

 You want to look at hiring cleaning staff, but you’re not sure how or what to do.
 The whole process can certainly seem daunting.
 How do you know what to look for?
 How can you trust someone else to meet your expectations?
 How do you advertise for a job opening?